 We do not charge any fees for our services.
-We are a volunteer-run, non-profit organization, who are here to help victims of domestic violence.
+We are here to help and empower victims of domestic violence.

 CHETNA provides information and services to South Asians in the Dallas-Forth Worth and surrounding areas during times of crisis through peer support, counseling, community education and outreach.
 CHETNA has been set up to provide victim services in conjunction with existing resources and mainstream agencies.
 We work with the domestic violence organizations in the Metroplex to reach out to the South Asian community and to make them aware of the wide variety of services available to them.
 We also network with other South Asian organizations within the state and the nation.